w41ter/sekas/README.md

 # Sekas

-Sekas is a distributed key-value store, used as a cache, database, and storage engine.
+Sekas is a fault-tolerant, scalable, distributed transactional key-value store, used as a cache, database, and storage engine for other distributed systems.

 ## Architecture